 Alternatively, blood testing can be carried out.
 This measures the levels of a class of antibodies called IgE that are involved in allergic reactions.
 The tests look for IgE antibodies to different allergens, and if the dog has the antibodies we presume there is an allergy.
 This test is considered slightly less accurate than the skin test, but advances in methodology in the last 3 years have greatly increased both its sensitivity and specificity.
 Many veterinary dermatologists are now adopting it for use in routine allergy testing.
 The advantage to blood testing is that it need not be done by a specialist, and it is less stressful to the dog.
 The disadvantage is that results take about 2 weeks.

 Whichever method is used, the test will determine what exactly the allergens are.
 Diagnosis made!
-We then can avoid the allergens, eliminate them, or hyposensitize the dog to the allergens using injections.
+We then can avoid the allergens, eliminate them, or hyposensitize the dog to the allergens using injections or an oral spray.

 Why can't we just go right to the blood test and skip the food trial?
 Good question.
 The answer is that many dogs have both inhalant and food allergies.
-Our purpose in doing the blood testing is to determine what allergens to use in a hyposensitization treatment (allergy shots).
-If we give hyposensitization injections for 6 months and the dog continues to itch, we are in a quandary.
+Our purpose in doing the blood testing is to determine what allergens to use in a hyposensitization treatment (allergy shots or sublingual spray).
+If we give hyposensitization injections for 6-9 months and the dog continues to itch, we are in a quandary.
 Are the injections not helping, or is there a food allergy?

 The injections may be working very well to control the dog's dust mite allergy, but maybe he has ongoing allergies to lamb that are causing him problems.
 Or, the dog may be one of the 25% who do not respond well to the injections.
 Without having done an elimination food trial first, we cannot know which scenario we are dealing with.
 It is important to have as much information about the dog's allergies as we can get before making the commitment to hyposensitization.